maxkung101/voicebot/README.md

 Introduction
 ------------
-***Voicebot*** is an python program that tricks phone scammers into talking to a robot and annoying them to waste their time.
+***Voicebot*** is a python program that tricks phone scammers into talking to a robot and annoying them to waste their time.

 Download source code
 --------------------